jeannepietropaoli/Form_validation/README.md

 Simple form with :
 - Simple visible cues (🗸 / x) for the user to know if the field is correctly completed
 - regex pattern validation for e-mail and password
-- ZIP code validation depending on the selected country
+- regex pattern ZIP code validation depending on the selected country
 - Passwords-match checking
 - Custom error messages to guide the user to correctly complete the form
 - Organized code to easily add new features to the form (new countries and their ZIP code pattern, new section in the form and their error message...)